-Nonetheless, if we compare 33 with the previous works and in particular with those produced up to 1920 (19 to 26), it appears immediately obvious that by 1933 the multiple aspect had been considerably reduced almost to the point of elimination.
-Around 1930 Mondrian painted in black and white or with one or two colors inside predominantly white fields.
-In the span of a decade, the manifold space (19 to 26) appears to have been completely absorbed by the square, which was used between 1922 and 1933 (30 to 33) (Fig. 33 to 40) in an attempt to reformulate in conceptual synthesis a space that is in reality far more structured and complex.
+Nonetheless, if we compare 33 with the previous works and in particular with those produced up to 1920 (19 to 26), Examination of the horizontal line in relation to the right vertical reveals a rectangular area extending upward it appears immediately obvious that by 1933 the multiple aspect had been considerably reduced almost to the point (diagram A), while the relationship between the same horizontal, the left vertical and the blue plane tends to of elimination.
+Around 1930 Mondrian painted in black and white or with just one or two colors inside predominantly generate a horizontal field that the right corner of the lozenge draws toward itself (diagram B). white fields.
+In the span of a decade, the manifold space (19 to 26) appears to have been completely absorbed by the The eye is drawn respectively downward and upward by the horizontal (diagram B) and the vertical (diagram A) square, which was used between 1922 and 1933 (30 to 33) (Fig. 33 to 40) in an attempt to reformulate in conceptual areas, the relationship between which generates an indefinite square field that expands and contracts under the synthesis a space that is in reality far more structured and complex. influence of the contending directions.
+The space as a whole is in a state of unstable equilibrium and attains unified The square we see in 33 is a symbolic representation that does not suggest the variety of the real world. expression for an instant through the progressive and almost simultaneous recombination of parts, none of which - it In 1933 the space of external reality had undergone marked internalization in the far more condensed forms of should be noted - constitutes in itself a definite square.

-The square we see in 33 is a symbolic representation that does not suggest the variety of the real world.
-In 1933 the space of external reality had undergone marked internalization in the far more condensed forms of thought; the physical seemed to be expressed in excessively mental terms.
+thought; the physical seemed to be expressed in excessively mental terms.
 The painter was soon to realize that his canvases did not convey a sense of the variety perceived by the eye in nature or urban space, the rich and multiform aspect of color previously captured with his dunes and trees, his Cubist works, and his checkerboard compositions.
 While 33 can therefore be regarded as a point of arrival, at the same time, as in other moments of Mondrian's artistic development, the work also represents a new point of departure.